S3-working-group/s3-practical-guide/src/enablers-of-co-creation/be-the-change.md

 ## Be The Change

-* be the change you want to create
-* tell the story how you discovered S3
-* invite others for experiments
-* learn and grow (together)
+Lead by example, behave and act in the ways you would like others to behave and act.